The book provides a nice summary of economic events of the recent past (~50 years) and builds upon the case for the

 Malaysia decided not to fix its economy after the crisis of 1998 (and rather blamed it on Jewish conspiracy).
 The economy is still not in good shape and is dominated by government spending.
 Foreign investment is falling.
 The strife between bumiputeras (Malays) and Chinese/Indians is growing due to affirmative action in favor of Malays leading to further tensions between the ethnicities.

-Rule: When financial crisis happens, money flows out in three phases, first one to leave are local investors who move money through underground channels (due to rules limiting capital flow) – this shows up as “errors & omissions” in balance of payments or over-reporting of imports /under-reporting of exports.
+Rule: When a financial crisis happens, money flows out in three phases, first one to leave are local investors who move money through underground channels (due to rules limiting capital flow) – this shows up as “errors & omissions” in the balance of payments or over-reporting of imports /under-reporting of exports.
 Second is the foreign creditor, when they leave, short-term interbank loans from foreign banks slow down or reverse.

 The last one to leave is foreign investors – they are easiest to spot and media usually have an eye on them – therefore, they get the blame (as in Malaysia in 1998).

 An economy which has grown at 5% annually for 50 years (only other one being Taiwan) while keeping a check on income inequality.
 Samsung, Hyundai, and LG alone account for 16% of GDP.
 Unlike Taiwan, Korean companies are increasingly outward looking and have developed global brand names.
 Korea used the crisis of 1998 as a basis to clean up its economy, even companies like Daewoo were not saved by the government.
 Interestingly, most Korean companies are family-controlled.

 Taiwan, even though, has gained stronger control of PC market, its manufacturers are commoditized name-less entities used by HP, Dell and other brands who play these manufacturers against each other to maintain prices.

 The ANC (African National Congress) which fought against Apartheid is still enjoying dividends from the same and has no chance of getting displaced anytime soon, so the sense of complacency has overtaken it.